What will Walt Disney World look like in 2021? And how will the current situation affect the way you’re planning for your next trip?

 No More Complimentary MagicBands

-But, with Guests relying heavily on the My Disney Experience App, Disney plans to bring more features that may ultimately replace your MagicBand.
+But, with Guests relying heavily on the My Disney Experience App, Disney plans to add more features that may ultimately replace your MagicBand altogether.

 If you choose not to purchase a discounted MagicBand, you’ll be able to use the My Disney Experience app or a Key to the World card, free of cost.